Fingerprints

 The Division of Professional Licensing has discontinued its in-house fingerprinting services.
 If you are applying for a license that requires a fingerprint based background check, follow the "Submitting Fingerprint Cards" instructions below.

-Many DOPL license require applicants to submit fingerprints.
-These fingerprints are used by the Division for a fingerprint search through the files of the Utah Bureau of Criminal Identification (BCI) and the Federal Bureau of Investigations (FBI).
+Many DOPL licenses require applicants to submit fingerprints.
+These fingerprints are used by the Division for a fingerprint search through the files of the Utah Bureau of Criminal Identification (BCI) and the Federal Bureau of Investigation (FBI).

 Submitting Fingerprint Cards